ottiferous/ManBot/README.markdown

 + Request Username & Password ( no more password in bash history for you )
 + Allow for use of 'Delete Trace' on selected profiles
++ Use drop-down menu to get/select area to stalk

 Under the Hood